Lloyd Bentsen: 1988 vice presidential campaign

-Bentsen was on Walter Mondale's short list of seven or eight possible vice presidential candidates in 1984 and was the only southerner and one of three white males considered.
+Bentsen was briefly thought of as among Walter Mondale's short list of possible vice presidential candidates in 1984.
 In the end, Mondale chose New York U.S. Representative Geraldine Ferraro as his running mate.

 In 1988, Governor Michael Dukakis of Massachusetts chose Bentsen to be his running mate in that year's presidential election, beating out Ohio Senator John Glenn, who was considered the early favorite.
 Bentsen was selected in large part to try to lure away the state of Texas and its electoral vote for the Democrats, even with fellow Texan George H. W. Bush at the top of the Republican ticket.
 Because of Bentsen's status as something of an elder statesman who was more experienced in electoral politics, many believed Dukakis's selection of Bentsen as his running mate was a mistake in that Bentsen, number two on the ticket, appeared more presidential than did Dukakis.
 During the vice presidential debate (see below), Republican vice presidential nominee Dan Quayle spent most of his speaking time criticizing Dukakis as too liberal while avoiding a match up with the seasoned Bentsen.
 One elector in West Virginia even cast a ballot for him rather than Dukakis, giving Bentsen one electoral vote for president.